-(B) The MCP must have a utilization management (UM) program with clearly defined structures and processes designed to maximize the effectiveness of the care provided to the member.
-MCPs must ensure decisions rendered through the UM program are based on medical necessity.
+(B) An MCP must have a utilization management (UM) program with clearly defined structures and processes designed to maximize the effectiveness of the care provided to the member.
+An MCP must ensure decisions rendered through the UM program are based on medical necessity.

-(1) The UM program must be based on written policies and procedures that include, at a minimum, the following:
+(1) The UM program must be based on written policies and procedures that include, at a minimum :

-(a) The specification of the information sources used to make determinations of medical necessity;
+(a) The information sources used to make determinations of medical necessity;

 (b) The criteria, based on sound clinical evidence, to make UM decisions and the specific procedures for appropriately applying the criteria;